devleaks/cockpitdecks-docs/docs/Installation.md

 Through UDP ports, X-Plane reports some internal parameter values (called datarefs), and accepts commands to execute.

 Never ever forget that in the UDP protocol, there is no guarantee of delivery, ordering, or duplicate protection.
+This is inherent to the UDP protocol.
+When something is sent, it is never guaranteed that it will be received or acknowledged.

 # Installation